amueller69/Law-School-Notes/Bar-Review/Property.md

 ### Rights and Obligations in Leasehold estates

 * **Obligations of Tenants**
-  * Fulfill the obligations explicitly contained in the lease
+  * Must fulfill the obligations explicitly contained in the lease
     * Includes making rent payments on time and at agreed upon rate for entire duration (unless otherwise specified)
     * Also includes vacating property upon expiration of the lease
     * When T abandons property without intent to return and stops paying rent, this is a breach; L can sue for owed rent
+      * Modern exception: Property is destroyed through some fault other than T's own (e.g., natural disaster, arson, etc.)
-  * Refrain from committing waste or nuisance
+  * Must refrain from committing waste or nuisance
+    * Ordinary wear and tear is exempted
     * See section on Life Estates for more on waste
     * Some leases have terms that completely shifts burden of repairs/maintenance onto the tenant; generally enforceable unless has the effect of waving warranty of habitability (this is not something you can contract around)
-  * To secure these obligations or remedy T's failure to perform them, L may:
-    * Hold a security deposit and pay back with interest.
-      * Normally limited to 2 months’ rent, but this can be circumvented by styling a security deposit as “advance rent.”
-    * Commence summary eviction proceedings (Notice to T, quick trail)
-      * Alternative to self-help
-    * Provide a new lease with the same conditions to a holdover T.
-    * Bring action

 * **Obligations of Landlords**
-  * Delivery of possession - L had duty to ensure rights of possession are delivered to T when lease starts
+  * Delivery of possession - L has duty to ensure rights of possession are delivered to T when lease starts
     * Majority: Delivery includes actual, physical possession.
 This meant if trespasser/holdover still on property, L responsible for expelling them.
 Failure to do so would result in breach
     * Minority: Historically, American jurisdictions only required L to convey legal rights of possession.
 T would need to enforce rights himself.
 This is now a minority rule
   * Implied covenant of quiet enjoyment - imposes duty on L not interfere with T's possession/occupancy/beneficial use of the property